edgexfoundry/edgex-docs/docs_src/design/ucr/Microservice-Authentication.md

   whereby the identifier can be passed through a chain of calls to preserve the identity of the original initiator.
   The identifier can often be tunned through other protocols.
+  Another benefit of token-based authentication is that it flows easily through a web application firewall.

   A drawback of token-based authentication is that due to man-in-the-middle threats, token-based authentication over an unencrypted network is insecure.